objectify/objectify-remotely/README.md

 # Use A Remote App Engine Datastore

-This library allows your GAE/Java application to execute datastore operations against a remote service.
-The remote datastore could be another GAE application, an AppScale application, or anything else that implements the GAE remote API.
+This library allows your GAE/Java application to selectively execute datastore operations against a remote service.
+At the moment this only works against Appscale applications or other remote API service providers which return keys that match the appid of the calling application.

 Despite the name, this library does not depend on Objectify in any way.
 It is, however, convenient to use with Objectify.